 Rebekah Hutten

-Rebekah Hutten, M.A., Senior Consultant, is an award-winning McGill University Ph.D.
+Rebekah Hutten, M.A., Senior Consultant, is a McGill University Ph.D.
 Candidate with over a decade of experience as a writer and researcher.
 Rebekah specializes in qualitative research and analysis, particularly ethnographic methodologies, including social listening.
 She brings a deep skill set in presenting research findings and designing accessible, compelling, and infographic-rich documents.
 Rebekah is certified in GBA+ (Gender Based Analysis Plus).